Edualk12/virtualized-cybersecurity-lab-proxmox/attacks/Attack1.md

 Nmap done: 256 IP addresses (4 hosts up) scanned in 8.88 seconds
 ```
+#### Findings (nmap -sS)
+The output is similar to the -sS but it was still be able to be detected by Security Onion due to security onion scanning for traffic signatures with the half fired tcp scan being a suspicious pheonomena.

+#### Output (nmap -p)
+This is another variation of the -sT command, but it gives you the flexibility to scan only the specific ports you actually care about.
+Instead of wasting time checking all 1,000 default ports, it zeroes in on your target list, making the scan finish much faster and keeping your network traffic to a minimum.
 ```
 ┌──(klaude㉿klaudekali)-[~]
 └─$ nmap -p 22,80,443 192.168.35.0/24